 As you look down the length of the room, you will see another pair of portraits.
 The man looking kindly upon you and dressed in an abundant red gown is William Murray, 1st Earl of Mansfield, painted by Sir Joshua Reynolds in 1776.
 This remarkable man bought the Earldom to the family.
 He left Scone Palace when he was 13 years old to attend Westminster School in London.
 He was a studious boy who worked hard and eventually rose up through the legal rankings to become the Lord Chief Justice of England.
 He was a compassionate man, fighting for the rights of minorities.
 But there is one case for which he is most remembered; the case of Somerset v Stewart 1772.
 This highly publicised and groundbreaking case set in motion one of the biggest changes in British history.
 It was for his services to British law that he was given the earldom in 1776.
 So influential were his 32 years as the Lord Chief Justice, that many practices in modern law today were introduced and instituted by him.
 If you would like to know more about the Somerset v Stewart case, or any of the other renowned cases the 1st Earl presided over, please ask the guide in your room.

-The most modern painting in the palace sits on a easel in the corner of the room.
-Painted by Carlos Sancha in 1994, it captures the late Earl of Mansfield (8th), his son the present Earl (7th) and his great grandson, Viscount Stormont as a boy.
+The most modern painting in the palace sits on an easel in the corner of the room.
+Painted by Carlos Sancha in 1994, it captures the late Earl of Mansfield (8th), his son the present Earl (9th) and his grandson, Viscount Stormont as a boy.